NathanGRomano/message-exchange/README.md

 ```

-Now lets publish a "quit" event the message queue.
+Now lets publish a **quit** event the message queue.
 It will be handled by our handler and then broadcast on our channel and finally broadcast to our sockets.

 ```javascript